BhardwajArjit/Ask-Your-Database/README.md

-# Generative AI Project: Interactive Database Querying and Text to SQL Translator
+# Ask Your Database: Interactive Database Querying and Text to SQL Translator

-Welcome to our Generative AI Project!
+Welcome to Ask Your Database!
 This project comprises two powerful components designed to simplify database querying and SQL generation through natural language interaction.

 ## Table of Contents
 1. [Overview](#overview)